nuxeo-sandbox/nuxeo-statistics/README.md

 The tags added to the Metric are:
     - `repository` for the repository name
     - `doctype` for the document type
-The value is the number of document for the given document type in the target repository.
+The value is the number of documents for the given document type in the target repository.

 Typically, on a repository called default and having only 3 documents we would get: